JaysParaphernalia/Sound-and-Image-Processing-2026/Vector Graphics/readme.md

 ## Directory contents

+>amethyst and cranberry

-* Folders `amethyst` and `cranberry` were examples from class used to understand modulo and primitives, `poppush` and `week3modulo` were built and expanded upon.
+- Examples used from class to understand modulo and primitives

+>poppush and week3moduloo

+- Were built upon and expanded